June 5, 2012

 So when you put together your checklist for the medical provider who responds to a hospitalized patient with a fall, make sure you include some guidance on what to do in the patient who is anticoagulated.

-See update: Patient Safety Tip of the Week July 8, 2014 “Update: Minor Head Trauma in the Anticoagulated Patient” and August 21, 2018 “Delayed CT Scan in the Anticoagulated Patient”
+See updates: Patient Safety Tips of the Week July 8, 2014 “Update: Minor Head Trauma in the Anticoagulated Patient” and August 21, 2018 “Delayed CT Scan in the Anticoagulated Patient”

 Stiell IG, Wells GA, Vandemheen K, et al. for the CCC Study Group.
 The Canadian CT Head Rule for patients with minor head injury.
 Lancet 2001; 357: 1391–96